 If we are going to label it a sports book, then I am prepared to declare and defend Daniel James Brown’s The Boys in the Boat as a top-fiver.
-Put it alongside Paper Lion, Friday Night Lights, Sea Biscuit, and Into Thin Air…or Moneyball…or whichever other four you would like to include.
+Put it alongside Paper Lion, Friday Night Lights, Sea Biscuit, and Into Thin Air or Moneyball or whichever other four you would like to include.

 It is poetic and passionate prose.
 Brown’s style is simple and sensational, as smooth as the steady strokes of a world-class rowing team, and just as powerful.
 It is not preachy but, boy, will it preach.
 Life lessons and inspiration drip like honey from its pages.